Read the Prologue and Chapter 1 of Forbidden Captive…

 “I’m stealing your bread, too.
 Hand it over.”

-I released a small sigh.
-Despite having grown up together, the friendship between Corinna and I had its limitations.
+I sighed.
+Despite having grown up together, the friendship between Corinna and me had its limitations.
 I was nothing more than a glorified apprentice, while she had grown into a warrior for Haiden’s bidding.
 Navigating whether she was speaking to me as a friend or as my superior left me on edge at all times.
 Even when we weren’t under Haiden’s thumb.

 “I could just tell you to get over it and go hunt for your food.”